Mirissa Whale Watching: Up Close with Ocean Giants

 Get Your Whale On

-Highly anticipated; an exciting day of whale watching on the Indian Ocean.
-The day before, we’d stopped by Raja & the Whales to book an excursion and gather the necessary details.
-The first local company to offer dolphin and whale watching in Mirissa, Raja & the Whales, is a local family business running tours nearly year round.
-They also adhere to international whale watching regulations and provide valuable research data to many international wildlife research and conservation organizations.
+The first local company to offer dolphin and whale watching in Mirissa, Raja & the Whales is a local family business running tours nearly year round.
+By adhering to international whale watching regulations and providing valuable research data to international wildlife research and conservation organizations, Raja & the Whales sets itself apart, valuing the health and protection of whales over anything else.

-Just after sunrise around 6 a.m., we jumped in a tuk tuk near out hotel and made our way to Raja & the Whales.
-After checking in, we patiently waited for others to arrive; there would be nearly 50 of us in total.
-Anxious about the rough waters, I made sure to request a few motion sickness pills (and thank goodness I did).
-Finally, everything was set and it was time for our guide to lead us over to the boat, walking distance by foot.
+If staying locally, jump into a tuk tuk just after sunrise and make your way to Raja & the Whales for check in.
+After the 6 a.m. check in, it’s time to wait patiently for others to arrive; there could be nearly 50 passengers in total.
+If you’re anxious about rough waters, make sure to request a few motion sickness pills (I was super happy I did).
+And finally, once everything is set, the guide for the day will lead the group to the boat, walking distance by foot.

-One by one, the group hopped aboard, strapping into life jackets, as required.
-Almost immediately, the staff offered a few snacks, as well as a hot breakfast.
+One by one, the group hops aboard, strapping into life jackets, as required.
+Almost immediately, staff offers a few snacks, as well as a modest hot breakfast.

 They served coffee, huge plates of fruit including pineapple, banana, apple, passion fruit, pomegranate and mango, along with omelettes, sausage and toast (bread).

-After about 45 minutes, we slowly pulled away from the dock and headed out into the open ocean.
-The skies were covered with a thick layer of morning fog and clouds but there was no rain in sight.
+After about 45 minutes, it’s time to pull away from the dock and head out into the open ocean.
+During our trip, the skies were covered with a thick layer of morning fog and clouds but there was no rain in sight.
 The harbor was quiet other than a few fisherman beginning the day.

-With hopes of seeing the largest creature on Earth and most common in this area, our boat made its way out of the bay, passing all kinds of colorfully painted boats, often manned by a single gentleman in clothing just as colorful.
-Besides potential blue whale sightings, other possibilities included sea creatures like fin whales, sei whales, sperm whales, orcas (killer whales), pilot whales, humpback whales, dolphins, flying fish, turtles, manta rays and whale sharks.
+With hopes of seeing the largest creature on Earth and most common in this area, the boat will make its way out of the bay, passing all kinds of colorfully painted boats, manned by single gentlemen in clothing just as colorful.
+Besides potential blue whale sightings, other possibilities might include sea creatures like fin whales, sei whales, sperm whales, orcas (killer whales), pilot whales, humpback whales, dolphins, flying fish, turtles, manta rays and whale sharks.

-Straight away, we spotted a large pod of dolphins.
-Speeding along swiftly with grace and accuracy they chased alongside the boat, zigging and zagging.
-Occasionally, they would burst out of the water and up into the air, silently splashing back down into the deep blue water.
-It was an incredible moment to witness.
+If you’re lucky, large pods of dolphins can be seen speeding along swiftly, with grace and accuracy as they chase alongside the boat, zigging and zagging.
+Occasionally, they will burst out of the water and up into the air, silently splashing back down into the deep blue water.
+For me, this was truly an incredible moment to witness.

-As time passed, we began to spot large blue whales.
-Each time, our boat would wait, still and silent, bobbing up and down in the rhythmic ocean waters.
-Then, once the whale was spotted we’d speed over as fast as possible in order to beat the other onlookers.
-Getting close but not too close, we’d pause again and observe.
-We were even lucky enough to see a few of the whales blow air through their blowholes as they reached the surface to take a breath.
+As time passes, large blue whales will begin to be spotted.
+Each time, the boat will wait, still and silent, bobbing up and down in the rhythmic ocean waters.
+Then, once the whale is spotted the boat will speed over as fast as possible in order to beat the other onlookers.
+Getting close but not too close, the boat pauses again and observes.
+We were even lucky enough to see a few of the whales blow air through their blowholes as they reached the surface to take a breath, as well as the random fin break the surface.

 Our boat was careful not to get too close to the whales as to not disturb them.
 Still, we were able to see the shimmer of the whales back as it broke the waters surface and the flick of its tail as it dove back underwater.
 And though I was enjoying myself too much to take notes, we did learn that the more tail the whale shows, the deeper the dive.
 Additionally, throughout the tour, our guide made sure to give us many other interesting facts about whales.